Eulenmensch/DeliverDatBirb/Assets/Plugins/Horizon Based Ambient Occlusion/Readme.txt

 Usage
 -----------------------------------------------------------------------------

-This image effect now comes with 2 variants: HBAO and HBAO_Integrated.
-HBAO is the normal post FX way, HBAO_Integrated as its name implies is integrated into the rendering pipeline with command buffers.
-HBAO_Integrated is generally more flexible and allows PBR lit AO with "Before Reflections" integration stage.

-In order to use this image effect, just add one of the 2 script variant to your main camera.
+In order to use this image effect, just add HBAO compoment to your main camera.
-For this you can drag the HBAO.cs (or HBAO_Integrated) script on your camera or select it from the Add Component menu (Image Effects/HBAO).
+For this you can drag the HBAO.cs script on your camera or select it from the Add Component menu (Image Effects/HBAO).

 In most scenarios, using medium quality with a medium blur will yield very good results.